-We originally began this work with the intent to explore the possibility of applying textures along the principal directions of curvature.
+Constant Direction Fields.
+We originally began this work with the intent of exploring the possibility of applying textures along the principal directions of curvature.
 Despite the latent potential in that approach, it is not without its difficulties, which we will discuss in greater detail in the following section.
-We quickly discovered that aesthetic results could be also achieved for a wide range of models using other, much simpler, vector field definitions.
-Notably, the field of "up" directions, locally projected onto the tangent plane at each point, appears to yield particularly nice results for many textures and datasets, as shown in figures 9 and 10.
-It is worth mentioning in the context of these two images that we worked hard to challenge our texture synthesis method, testing its performance on difficult texture patterns such as the crocodile skin, which contains potentially problematic sets of features spanning a wide range of spatial frequencies (from 3-21 pixels in diameter), and the square glass blocks pattern, which is a highly structured checkerboard-style design in which irregularities in the size, shape and/or positioning of any of the elements have the potential to stand out especially prominently.
+We quickly discovered that aesthetic results could also be achieved for a wide range of models using other, much simpler, vector field definitions.
+Notably, the field of "up" directions, locally projected onto the tangent plane at each point, appears to yield particularly nice results for many textures and datasets, as shown in Fig. 9 and Fig. 10.
+It is worth mentioning in the context of these two images that we worked hard to challenge our texture synthesis method, testing its performance on difficult texture patterns such as the crocodile skin, which contains potentially problematic sets of features spanning a wide range of spatial frequencies (from 3-21 pixels in diameter), and the square glass blocks pattern, which is a highly structured checkerboard-style design in which irregularities in the size, shape, and/or positioning of any of the elements have the potential to stand out especially prominently.